New Construction Home Buying Tips

 You're Buying a New House, not the Model Home

-Typically the model home that builders have their prospects walk through are full of all the upgrades and amenities so it’s important to understand what your model comes with and what your model doesn’t.
+Typically the model home that builders have their prospects walkthrough is full of all the upgrades and amenities so it’s important to understand what your model comes with and what your model doesn’t.
 You can sometimes offer to buy the model home if that’s the one you’d like to purchase.

 When you see a car on display it’s always the upgraded version, new construction homes are the same.